japaric/xargo/README.md

 $ cargo install xargo
 ```

-But we also have [binary releases] for the three major OSes.
+But we also have [binary releases] for Linux, macOS, and Windows.

 [binary releases]: https://github.com/japaric/xargo/releases